Info

 3D printing

 3D printing quickly becomes expensive for larger designs, due to the long production time.
-Laser cutting and milling are more suitable.
+Laser cutting and milling are then more suitable.

 CNC Milling

-Injection moulding
+Injection molding

-Cutting lab laser cutting
+Snijlab laser cutting

-You can have a single piece of a unique part for just €25, a large collector's plate made of a valuable material can cost more than €100 and you can have a small part in a series laser cut for just €0.10, for example.
+A single piece of a unique part can be had for as little as €25, a large collectible plate of a precious material can exceed €100, and a small part in a series can be laser cut for as little as €0.10, for example.

 In short, there are a few areas where laser cutting always beats other techniques in price